 Ways To Use Leftover Ingredients

-If you’ve tried this easy lemon with garlic chicken recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this easy Lemon Garlic Chicken recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Equipment